artem78/MouseTester/docs/README.md

 # Mouse Tester
-Small tool for testing mouse clicks and scroll.
-It can help you detect double-clicks and accidental roll back of mouse wheel.
+Small diagnostic tool for testing mouse clicks and scroll.
+It can help you detect false double-clicks and accidental roll back of mouse wheel encoder.

 ![](images/screenshot1.png)